 - - Below-camera selfie screen incompatible with tripod use

 - - No microphone socket for video or vlogging

 Price as Reviewed:£799.00 (with 14-42mm f/3.5-5.6 EZ zoom)

 With its 20MP sensor and selfie screen, does Olympus’s entry-level OM-D gain enough to stay relevant in a competitive market?
 Andy Westlake finds out.

 Olympus OM-D E-M10 Mark IV: At a glance:

 - ISO 200-6400, ISO 80-25,600 (extended)

 - Up to 15 frames per second shooting

 - 5-axis in-body stabilisation

 Olympus’s E-M10 range represents the entry-point into its OM-D line-up of SLR-styled mirrorless models, sitting between the simpler, viewfinderless PEN series and the higher-end, more enthusiast-focused E-M5.
+The Olympus OM-D E-M10 Mark IV is the latest version.
 In the first generation, the E-M5 and E-M10 were very similar in terms of design and features, but over time Olympus has gradually increased the differentiation between the two lines.
 In the process it’s made the E-M10 more clearly aimed at beginners, with fewer advanced features and a simpler, easier-to-use interface.